brunolm/blog-posts/typescript/using-typescript-to-map-database-schema-and-models.md

 ---
-title: Using TypeScript to map database schema and models
+title: "Using TypeScript to map database schema and models"
 tags: [typescript]
 ---